boostorg/gil/README.md

 - Latest release: https://boost.org/libs/gil
 - Development: http://boostorg.github.io/gil/

+See [CONTRIBUTING.md](CONTRIBUTING.md) for instructions about how to build and run tests, examples.

+See [example/README.md](example/README.md) for available GIL examples.

 ## Requirements

 **NOTE:** The library source code is currently being modernized for C++11.